EvgeniyMukhamedjanov/liquid-ajax-cart/docs/releases/index.md

 {% endif %}

+{%- if file_version == '1.8.0' -%}
+* The `addToCartCssClass` configuration parameter is added.
+* The `stateBinderFormatters` configuration parameter is added.
+* The `subscribeToCartStateUpdate` function doesn't call the callback immediately after subscribing.
+Only after a next state change.
+{%- endif -%}

 {%- if file_version == '1.7.0' -%}
 * The `data-ajax-cart-property-input` attribute is added.
 * The routes to `routes.cart_*_url` are not automatically ajaxified anymore.
 Add the `data-ajax-cart-request-button` to ajaxify them.